CBBRe Staff and Student, and USDN3 Graduate Student Travel and Virtual Grant

-The award supports graduate student presentations at a professional meeting.
-Funds may be requested to virtually present at either a discipline-specific meeting (e.g. the Society for Neuroscience, American Chemical Society or American Psychological Association Annual Meetings) or a more general-themed meeting that has an identifiable neuroscience, Bioinformatics or chemistry component (e.g. Society for Experimental Biology, AAAS, Materials Research Society, etc.).
+The award supports graduate student/research staff expenses for traveling to and presenting their research at a professional meeting.
+Funds may be requested to attend either a discipline-specific meeting (e.g. the Society for Neuroscience, American Chemical Society or American Psychological Association Annual Meetings) or a more general-themed meeting that has an identifiable neuroscience, Bioinformatics or chemistry component (e.g. Society for Experimental Biology, AAAS, Materials Research Society, etc.).
+For the CBBRe travel awards, applicants may apply for support for international travel, but there are insufficient funds to meet all the costs for attending an international conference.
+Applicants requesting support from the USD-N3 travel award program are restricted to travel within the U.S., Canada and Mexico.
+Travel restrictions are subject to changes due to Covid-19 recommendations and University Policy.

 How to Apply